lucaslimafernandes/WebScrapingWithPython/readme.md

 ## Where i am

-Crawling an Entire Site - Page 35
+Crawling Across the Internet - Page 40